 “I am the spirit of rock n roll.
 I’m actually in your heart.”

 That is comforting.
 It does feel familiar.
-I am not just speaking out my ass about teaching guitar.
+I was not just speaking out my ass about teaching guitar.

 “Let me see that guitar.”
 I tell Billy.